The website for the lovers of the french lifestyle Live in France like the French

 You can buy them at the Musée du Sucre d'orge, for example, in metal tins reproducing the historic packaging.
 You can find these and much more at the nearby Barley Sugar Museum.
 Set on an island in the middle of the Loing, it traces the history of the confectionery since its birth in 1638.

-A great idea for a day out in the Ile de France region, and an opportunity, if you like sweet/savory combinations, to try out some local gastronomic recipes incorporating this timeless product (for example with Morétain, a cheese made directly from barley sugar).
+Once there, if you like sweet and savory combinations, this could also be an opportunity to try out some of the local gastronomic recipes incorporating this timeless product (e.g. Morétain, a cheese made directly from barley sugar).

 Valérie from Comme des Français